kronenthaler/syntaxis/README.md

 The above tells the tokenizer that the first matching group `(null)`, should be labeled as a `JsonTokenType.null` and so on.

 _Important:_ beware that some expressions may contain nested matching groups.
-You need to consider those when passing the index into the tokenizer. [regex101.com](https://regex101.com/r/iPF3rz/2) it's a handy tool while crafting this regexes and determining the capture group indexes.
+You need to consider those when passing the index into the tokenizer. [regex101.com](https://regex101.com/r/iPF3rz/2) it's a handy tool while crafting these regexes and determining the capture group indexes.

 ### Parser definition